-I have recently completed Parts 1, 2, 3 and 4 EMDR theory and practice training with EMDRworks.
+I completed Parts 1, 2, 3 and 4 EMDR theory and practice training with EMDRWorks in 2015.

 EMDR stands for Eye Movement Desensitisation and Reprocessing.
 It is a psychotherapy that has been proven to be effective in treating trauma, and is recommended by the UK's National Institute of Health and Clinical Excellence (NICE) for Post-Traumatic Stress Disorder.
 Practitioners are also finding it effective in the treatment of other anxiety related problems.